Academic Misconduct Discipline Procedure

 The rules governing student academic misconduct are stated in the Blugold Code.

-If it appears to you that a student in your class may be guilty of academic misconduct -- for example, cheating on an exam, plagiarizing a paper, or interfering with another student’s lab work -- please promptly ask the student to meet with you informally to discuss your concerns.
+If it appears to you that a student in your class may be responsible for academic misconduct -- for example, cheating on an exam, plagiarizing a paper, or interfering with another student’s lab work -- please promptly ask the student to meet with you informally to discuss your concerns.
 This meeting can be requested in writing using the SAMPLE INSTRUCTOR’S LETTER or verbally.
 During this meeting, you should explain why you believe the student may have committed academic misconduct and give the student an opportunity to respond.
 It is not necessary to inform the student in writing before this meeting.
 However, you should give the student a copy of the Blugold Code when you meet with her/him.

 While is not required, you may wish to copy your Department Chair on correspondence with the student.